-In Part I, GoransonBain Ausley partner Clint Westoff discussed how you lose your separate property in Texas when you engage in transactions, such as creating a company using your separate property and accidentally make it all community property.
-The most common ways people lose their separate property is by not keeping track of it.
+In part one, I mentioned that the most common way people lose their separate property is by not keeping track of it.
+And that is what we’re going to cover today.
+If you need a refresher, part one discusses what separate property is and offers tips on how to protect your separate property in ahigh net worth divorce.
 If you can’t prove something as your separate property, then you aren’t going to have judicial protection for your separate property.
 In that case, it will be treated as community property even if everybody knows it’s separate property.

 Your burden to prove something is your separate property is clear and convincing evidence that is one of three standards of proof that are used in the judicial system.
 The most common burden of proof is the preponderance of the evidence.
 If you think of a scale, a preponderance is if you tip the scale ever so slightly to your side, then you win.

 Another burden of proof is beyond a reasonable doubt.
 That is the burden of proof required before we put people in jail.
 You don’t have to prove something as your separate property beyond a reasonable doubt.
 But the closer you can get to that standard, the better.